 How to Release a Tax Lien?

-Do nothing.
-You can wait for the IRS statute of limitations to expire.
+- Do nothing: You can wait for the IRS statute of limitations to expire.
 The IRS has ten years to collect any owed back taxes starting from the date the taxes were originally assessed.
 It is not recommended to wait for the statute to expire, because during those ten years, the IRS will be taking action against you, including a tax levy, and will take your assets forcibly.
 However, if there are no assets under your name, or you have discovered ways to protect your assets so the IRS cannot find them, this could be a possible option.
 However, the other disadvantage of doing nothing is that even after the statute expires and the lien is removed, it will never be removed off of your credit report.

-Set up an IRS payment plan.
-If you are willing to pay but cannot give the money in one lump sum, the IRS will assist in providing you with a payment plan option.
-The most common structure of payment plan is known as an installment agreement.
+- Set up an IRS payment plan: If you are willing to pay but cannot give the money in one lump sum, the IRS will assist in providing you with a payment plan option.
+The most common structure of a payment plan is known as an installment agreement.
 Individuals must remember though, that even if you sign up for a payment plan, the lien still exists over your assets until your taxes are paid off.

-Offer in compromise.
-You have the ability to file for what is known as an offer in compromise.
+- Offer in compromise: You have the ability to file for what is known as an offer in compromise.
 If this is accepted, the tax lien is removed.
 An offer in compromise allows you to settle your owed back taxes for a portion of the owed total amount.
-The only catch is that you need to prove the amount offered is either equal to or more than the amount the IRS is likely to collect if the decide to go forth with enforcing collection actions
+The only catch is that you need to prove the amount offered is either equal to or more than the amount the IRS is likely to collect if they decide to go forth with enforcing collection actions

-Appeal the tax lien filed.
-Following the IRS filing the lien, they have five days to send you a written notice of the lien.
+- Appeal the tax lien filed: Following the IRS filing the lien, they have five days to send you a written notice of the lien.
 This document must include the line “notice of right to request a hearing.”
 Any hearing needs to be done within thirty days, starting on the sixth day of the official filing of the tax lien.
 If your appeal is won, the IRS needs to withdraw the lien.
 The downside is that even if you are successful with the appeal, the tax lien still shows up on the credit report.
 Appealing is, therefore, not an effective method for those who still want to maintain good credit.

-Avoid bankruptcy.
-Filing for bankruptcy will not get rid of your tax lien.
+- Avoid bankruptcy: Filing for bankruptcy will not get rid of your tax lien.
 Even if your debts are discharged, the lien does not go anywhere.
 Any property that is part of the bankruptcy procedure is still exposed to the IRS tax lien.
 The IRS is able to seize that property once the bankruptcy period is over.